-While two of our 10 directors or 20% are women, of the six directors that are independent of both the Company and RFGL, the Company's principal shareholder, two or 33% are women that have been appointed within the last two years.
+While two of our 10 directors or 20% are women, of the six directors that are independent of both the Company and RFGL, the Company's principal shareholder, two or 33% are women.

 Board succession planning is a high priority for the Governance Committee and the intention is to actively recruit highly qualified candidates for consideration in connection with next Board renewal opportunity that will address the Company's diversity objectives.
 The recruitment efforts will include an express requirement that at least 50% of those candidates for consideration be women and include racial and ethnically diverse candidates.
-You can read more about the Company's approach to diversity generally and director recruitment in the "Corporate Governance" section on pages 68 and 69 of this Information Circular.
+You can read more about the Company's approach to diversity generally and director recruitment in the "Corporate Governance" section on page 69 of this Information Circular.